koustuvsinha/fcc-java-drafts/Java-Basics.md

 ### Methods

 `getName()` and `getManufacturerName()` are two "Getter" methods we have used here.
-Notice unlike JavaScript, we **have** to define the return type of any method we write, otherwise it will fail compile time.
+Notice unlike JavaScript, we **have** to define the return type of any method we write, otherwise it will fail at compile time.
 If you do not want a method to return anything, use `void` return type.

 ```java
 public class Car {